fsmosquito/FSMosquitoClient/README.md

 With VS2019, just open the .sln file and run.

-There are three main classes involved:
+There are four main classes involved:

  - FsSimConnect - Basically a wrapper around SimConnect that makes it easier to be controlled
  - FsMqtt - Provides the communication layer to a MQTT broker
- - MainForm - Right now, the controller that glues the above together and provides the minimum of a UI.
-The interaction between FsSimConnect and FsMqtt should probably be brought into a different controller class - but good for now.
+ - SimConnectMqttAdapter - Performs the functional adaptation of the comms between SimConnect and Mqtt.
+ - MainForm - Provides a minimalistic UI - and importantly a WinHandle that SimConnect posts messages to.

  ### Design

  How SimConnect works is that it uses [Windows Procedures](https://docs.microsoft.com/en-us/windows/win32/winmsg/using-window-procedures) to communicate with applications out-of-process